-The TWC Chief Ethics Officer and the TWC Ethics Advisor are available to answer questions and research issues that concern state ethics laws and the agency's own standards, guidelines and policy.
+The Chief Ethics Officer and Ethics Advisor at TWC are ready to assist with inquiries and investigations related to state ethics regulations and the organization's internal standards, protocols, and policies.
 The TWC General Counsel serves as the Chief Ethics Officer.
-An employee within the TWC Regulatory Integrity Division serves as the Ethics Advisor.
+An attorney in the Office of General Counsel serves as the Ethics Advisor.
+The Ethics Advisor is listed on the OGC Ethics SharePoint page.
 TWC employees are encouraged to seek advice about the TWC Ethics Policy or any other matter that may pertain to agency ethics.

-Disciplinary action will not be taken against an employee who accurately and reasonably engages in conduct in good faith reliance upon the advice of his or her supervisor, the Chief Ethics Officer or the Ethics Advisor, provided the employee, in seeking such advice, has made full disclosure of all of the relevant facts.
+Disciplinary action will not be taken against an employee who accurately and reasonably engages in conduct in good faith reliance upon the advice of his or her supervisor, the Chief Ethics Officer, or the Ethics Advisor, provided the employee, in seeking such advice, has made full disclosure of all of the relevant facts.